Texas judge blocks arrest of Democratic legislators who fled the state to stop voting restrictions

 There is no current “call of the House” in place, and the only arrest warrant issued during the last special session for a quorum-breaking Democrat has expired.

-In anticipation of a possible Senate vote on a narrower elections-and-ethics bill before the August recess, Texas House Democrats announced Saturday that 26 of them would maintain an “active presence in Washington ... for as long as Congress is working and making progress” on the issue.
+In anticipation of a possible U.S. Senate vote on a narrower elections-and-ethics bill before the August recess, Texas House Democrats announced Saturday that 26 of them would maintain an “active presence in Washington … for as long as Congress is working and making progress” on the issue.

 “Because of our advocacy, and that of the hundreds of legislators and allies around the country who rallied to our cause, we are that much closer today to the enactment of the most sweeping voting rights legislation since the signing of the Voting Rights Act 56 years ago,” members of the delegation said in a statement, adding: “Texas House Democrats will continue to resist, and hold the line, by any legal means necessary.”